Annella Zervas: Legacy

-According to the Visitor, the official newspaper of the Roman Catholic Diocese of Saint Cloud: "While the St. Paul Daily News exaggerated when it reported that "thousands" were visiting her grave, there were some pilgrims to the convent cemetery, and many of them took a handful of dirt from Sister Annella's grave for a souvenir.
+According to a 1989 article for the Visitor, the official newspaper of the Roman Catholic Diocese of Saint Cloud: "While the St. Paul Daily News exaggerated when it reported that 'thousands' were visiting her grave, there were some pilgrims to the convent cemetery, and many of them took a handful of dirt from Sister Annella's grave for a souvenir.
 Interest in Sister Annella dwindled during the 1960s, but she still has some fans.
-At least one of them, no one seems to know who, puts flowers on her grave regularly.
+At least one of them, no one seems to know who, puts flowers on her grave regularly."